in Brindisi still a 10 percent drop - Breaking Latest News

 According to the first projections provided by the prefecture, at 12:00 today (Sunday 28 May), the number of voters is down compared to the previous round.
 In Brindisi, 12.05 percent of those entitled voted, compared to 15.29 on 14 May.
 In Carovigno, on the other hand, 14.74 percent of voters went to the polls, compared to 15.07 two weeks ago.

 For the municipal elections, votes were already held on 14 and 15 May in eight municipalities in the province of Brindisi.
 Six mayors have been elected.
 The ballot is foreseen only in Municipalities with a population exceeding 15,000 inhabitants, if a candidate does not exceed 50 percent of the votes.
-In Ostuni there were only two candidates, Angelo Pomes won.
-In Francavilla Fontana there were three candidates, Antonello Denuzzo, the outgoing mayor, won in the first round.
+In Ostuni there were only two candidates, he prevailed Angelo Pomes.
+In Francavilla Fontana there were three candidates, he won Antonello Denuzzo, the outgoing mayor, in the first round.
 In the other four Municipalities called to vote (Oria, San Donaci, San Pietro Vernotico and Torre Santa Susanna) there was a single shift.
 Therefore, as mentioned, Brindisi and Carovigno are missing from the appeal.

 The situation in Brindisi